 Being a shopping hotspot, Mariahilfer Straße is easy to reach, and you can walk up to it from the old town.

 Subway: IKONO has a subway station practically on its doorstep.
-Neubaugasse is a stop on the U3 line that you can jump on at such stations as Stephansplatz (by the cathedral in the very centre) or at Westbahnhof railway station further up the street.
+Neubaugasse is a stop on the U3 line that you can jump on at Stephansplatz (by the cathedral in the very centre) or at Westbahnhof railway station further up the street.

 Address: Mariahilfer Straße 54, 1070 Vienna | Website